+Significance of additional demand was assessed through qualitative and quantitative calculation of whether this increase would necessitate substantial increases in 1) staffing (including consideration of whether staffing needs could easily be met), 2) new or physically altered facilities, and/or 3) equipment/vehicles.
+In general, however, the 2% criteria would be applied, although in relation to the reported actual staffing levels in the baseline year (generally 2005) for the agencies that supplied information.
 Public service impacts stem from demands of additional population on current staff.
-Significance of additional demand was assessed through qualitative and quantitative calculation of whether this increase would necessitate substantial increases in 1) staffing (including consideration of whether staffing needs could easily be met), 2) new or physically altered facilities, and/or 3) equipment/vehicles.
-In general the 2% criterion was applied in relation to the reported actual staffing levels in the baseline year (generally 2005) for the agencies that supplied information.